yar3333/haxe-refactor/README.md

 haxelib run refactor rename src oldpack.MyClass newpack.MyClass
 ```

 ### Apply many regex rules to files ###
 Apply file cs_to_haxe.rules to the `*.cs` files found in *csharp_src* folder and save changed files as `*.hx` into *haxe_src* folder:
 ```bash
 haxelib run refactor convert --exclude-string-literals csharp_src *.cs haxe_src /[.]cs$/.hx/ cs_to_haxe.rules
 ```
 Examples of the rule files you can see in **rules** folder.

+* Tip: you can use http://regex.haqteam.com/ to test your conversion rules.

 ### Convert code from language X to language Y ###
 Just use `*.cmd` helpers to run predefined conversions (placed in **scripts** folder).